 Youthful in beauty you are, beyond the sons of men; grace was poured on your lips; therefore God blessed you forever.
 Gird your sword on your thigh, O powerful one, in your bloom and beauty . . .

 “The king is celebrated as the most beautiful person among human beings,” notes the scholar Hans-Joachim Kraus.
 “The reference is to his beaming appearance, the extraordinary majestic bearing (Ps.
 50:2).”

-This word for ‘beauty’, yaphah, is used of human appearance, as in the Song of Songs 7:6, “How beautiful you are” — speaking of the girl.
+This may still be an effusion of kingship, a beauty that Zion itself emanates, as in Psalm 50:2.
+But yaphah is definitely used of human appearance, as in the Song of Songs 7:6, “How beautiful you are” — speaking of the girl.

 Or Ezekiel 16:13, “You became very beautiful and rose to be a queen.”

 If a Christian is looking to Old Testament prophesy for a physical portrait of Jesus, then that portrait is of a very beautiful, somewhat feminine man.